jcinnamond/oo-ruby/README.md

 get stuck.
 I'm happy to give you some feedback and I'll update this README to share any interesting solutions.

+There is a file called test.rb that you can use to check your solutions.
+If everything works then it will print "OK" a lot.
+If it doesn't work then you might occasionally get weird errors.

 And now ladies and gentlemen, without any further ado, I give you The Challenges.